brandur/sorg/content/fragments-drafts/origin.md

 decided (most likely unwisely) to build it on [a custom tech stack](/newsletters).
-Receiving new signups and adding them to the list requires dynamic communication with my mail provider, and my main static site obviously wasn't able to provide that.
+Receiving new signups and adding them to the list requires dynamic communication with my mail provider, and my static site obviously wasn't able to provide that.

 So I ended up building a separate Go app and linking prospective users from here to there to sign up.
 It worked,